-- Attend a program orientation session within a week of your start date. - Work the specified number of project hours (part-time) between the dates specified on the project description. - Develop a Project Plan (template will be provided) outlining the tasks to be undertaken, including a list of objectives to be achieved and associated deliverables.
-The Project Plan is developed in consultation with the successful candidate's mentor from the supervising organization and is due to the UBC Sustainability Scholars Program Manager within two weeks of the project start date. - Complete the agreed upon deliverables by the project end date specified in the project description. - Participate in any mandatory workshops, including the end-of-program presentation event(s). - Complete an exit survey to help us improve the program for the next incoming student cohort.
+- Attend a program orientation session on May 4.1 - Work the specified number of project hours (part-time2) between the dates specified on the project description. - Develop a Project Plan outlining the tasks to be undertaken, including a list of objectives to be achieved and associated deliverables.
+The Project Plan is developed in consultation with the successful candidate's mentor from the supervising organization using the supplied template. - Complete the agreed upon deliverables by the specified project end date. - Participate in any mandatory workshops, including the end-of-program presentation event(s).